 Finally, after all (and I mean all) the carrot sticks had been happily devoured, the health-parents reached into their bag for dessert.
 I became excited with possible vindication as I recognized the familiar sound of pre-packaged cellophane…yes, it was true…they were about to reveal a processed food!

 Nope.
 All natural, health-food store brand, nuts-and-grains-only granola bars.

 I didn’t even know those bars came without marshmallows.

-I had food groups covered as well: saturated fat, sugar, preservatives and MSG.
+They had all the food groups covered.
+But so did I: saturated fat, sugar, preservatives and MSG.

 Yeah?
 Well I’ll bet, I told myself, I love my kids more than they do.

 If that were true, why did I seem to spend my lunch time telling my kids to sit down, to stop playing with their food and eat, while the health-family’s kids seemed quiet and well-mannered, allowing the adults to talk amongst themselves?

 I was the poutine parent, they were the carrot parent.
 All that was left was for me to acknowledge their victory: